 Operation Barbarossa, the invasion of the USSR by Germany in 1941, disrupted SVT-40 production.
 The invasion also resulted in the capture of mass numbers of the SVT-40 rifles already produced, thereby forcing the Soviets to reinstate production of the Mosin-Nagant to recoup lost arms as the M91/30 was both cheaper and faster to produce, as well as being easier for poorly trained troops to operate.
 This decision, however, did not relegate the SVT-40 to the annuals of history as both the Germans and Fins readily used captured rifles (the former using the design in development of the Gewehr 43 rifle) and well over a million rifles came out of Russian factories during the war.
 Like the M1 Garand and other primary rifles used by the Allies, the SVT-40 continued to see use by various countries through the Vietnam War.

 Highlighted here is a Finnish capture SVT-40 manufactured in June of 1941 by Factory No.74 NKV in Izhevsk.
 Factory No. 74 produced SVT-40 rifles in both 1940 and 1941 before receiving orders to switch to Mosin-Nagant production after the Germans executed Operation Barbarossa.
 The short production period along with early war manufacture makes Izhevsk SVT-40 rifles somewhat uncommon.
 The condition is very good and has the expected service handling marks and some finish wear.
 A great addition to any WWII era arms collection!
-See more pictures on our website.
+See more pictures on our on our product listing for Tokarev SVT-40.